Lilac - Syringa vulgaris

 If you are suffering from any ailment or need medical advice, please see your General Practitioner

-Importance to other species The flowers provide an important food source for pollinators
+Importance to other species Flowers provide a food source for pollinators

 Always stay safe when foraging.
 You need to be 100% sure of your identification, 100% sure that your foraged item is edible, and 100% sure that you are not allergic to it (it is good practice to always try a small amount of any new food you are consuming).
 If in doubt, leave it out!